1955 Pacific Tigers football team

-The 1955 Pacific Tigers football team represented the College of the Pacific during the 1955 college football season.
+The 1955 Pacific Tigers football team represented the College of the Pacific (COP)—now known as the University of the Pacific—as an independent during the 1955 college football season.
+Led by third-year head coach Jack Myers, the Tigers compiled a record of 5–4 and outscored opponents 132 to 121.
+The team played home games at Pacific Memorial Stadium in Stockton, California.

-Pacific competed as an independent in 1955.
-They played home games in Pacific Memorial Stadium in Stockton, California.
-In their third season under head coach Jack Myers, the Tigers finished with a record of five wins and four losses (5–4).
-For the season they outscored their opponents 132–121.

 Schedule

 Team players in the NFL

-The following College of the Pacific players were selected in the 1956 NFL Draft.
+The following College of the Pacific players were selected in the 1956 NFL draft.

 The following finished their college career in 1955, were not drafted, but played in the NFL.